Economic devastation looms on a Good Friday like no other

 Worldwide, the death toll closed in on 100,000, with the confirmed number of infected topping 1.6 million, according to Johns Hopkins University.
 The true numbers are believed to be much higher because of limited testing, different rules for counting the dead and cover-ups by some governments.

+In Italy, officials used helicopters, drones and stepped-up police checks to make sure people don’t slip out of their homes over the holiday.
+On Thursday alone, police stopped some 300,000 people around Italy to ensure they had permission to travel.
+About 10,000 were given summonses.

+Some churches held virtual services online, while others arranged prayers at drive-in theaters.
+In locked-down Paris, fire-scarred Notre Dame Cathedral came back to life briefly, days before the first anniversary of the April 15 inferno that ravaged it.
+Good Friday observances led by the archbishop were broadcast live from the nearly empty, closed-to-the-public cathedral.

 In addition to the lives lost, the pandemic has slammed economies around the world.
-The head of the International Monetary Fund has warned that the global economy is headed for the worst recession since the Depression.
-The U.N. labor organization said 195 million full-time jobs could be lost in the second quarter alone.
+The head of the International Monetary Fund warned that the global economy is headed for the worst recession since the Depression.

 In Europe, the 19 countries that use the euro currency overcame weeks of bitter divisions to agree on spending $550 billion to cushion the recession caused by the virus.
 Mario Centeno, who heads the eurozone finance ministers’ group, called the package “totally unprecedented. … Tonight Europe has shown it can deliver when the will is there.”